Failed Trader – 95% Never Make Money In Day Trading, Now We Know Why

 All in all: what differentiates a good trader from a bad one?

 Most traders fail because that’s the rule of the game.
 All can’t win in the markets, someone has to provide energy and food for the fit and adaptable predators further up the food chain.
-And it certainly does not help by being ignorant to probabilities, the law of big numbers, survival, plan, and rules, keeping records, and having no detachment to money.
-What differentiates a good trader from a bad one is that he a good trader understands the markets and himself.
+And it certainly does not help by being ignorant of probabilities, the law of big numbers, survival, plan, and rules, keeping records, and having no detachment to money.
+What differentiates a good trader from a bad one is that a good trader understands the markets and himself.

 Let’s sum up this short article with these words: